-Unfortunately, many government agencies, organisations and some medical professionals have little factual knowledge of ADHD, and perpetuate myths that it is “behavioural”, a “learning disorder” or very commonly only found in children.
+Unfortunately, many government agencies, organizations and some medical professionals have little factual knowledge of ADHD, and perpetuate myths that it is “behavioural”, a “learning disorder” or very commonly only found in children.
 This is a particular problem for adults, it has been stated that ADHD is the most underdiagnosed mental health condition.
 There is a lack of training in the diagnosis of ADHD by psychiatrists and other allied health professionals, which leads to a scarcity of trained professionals and long waiting lists.

-Although medical science have documented children exhibiting inattention, impulsivity and hyperactivity as far back as 1902 there still exists no one single medical, physical, or genetic test for ADHD.
+Although medical science have documented children exhibiting inattention, impulsivity and hyperactivity as far back as 1902, there still exists no one single medical, physical, or genetic test for ADHD.
 To date ADHD has been given a variety of different names including minimal brain dysfunction, hyperkinetic reaction of childhood, and attention-deficit disorder with or without hyperactivity.

 With the Diagnostic and Statistical Manual, Fifth Edition (DSM-5) classification system, the disorder has been renamed attention-deficit/hyperactivity disorder or ADHD.
 The current name reflects the importance of the inattention aspect of the disorder as well as the other characteristics of the disorder such as hyperactivity and impulsivity.
-Link here to download the factsheet Diagnosis of ADHD in Adults.
+Link [here] to download the factsheet Diagnosis of ADHD in Adults.

 Is it ADHD?
+Is ADHD a disability?

 state of almost permanent distraction, and your symptoms seem to affect virtually every aspect of daily living, then we encourage you to ring the Helpline for the pathway to assessment.